GilesS420/Laravel-project_backend-web/README.md

+Before cloning and setting up this project, make sure you have Laravel and Composer installed (preferably in the directory where you will clone this project) composer install composer global require laravel/installer

+when installed you need to setup an .env file (you can copy the .env.example file) in the .env file, make sure you have this with the right values of your database

+DB_CONNECTION=
+DB_HOST=
+DB_PORT=
+DB_DATABASE=
+DB_USERNAME=
+DB_PASSWORD=

+Run: php artisan key:generate to generate an APP_KEY. witouht this the page will an internal server error and imply that No application encryption key has been specified.

 Navigate to the project with cd .../Laravel-project_backend-web with ... being the directory this project is installed at

 to install frontedn assets: